NathanTan/SeniorCapstone/README.md

 # How Raspberry-Server Communication Works
-For the communication to work, both, the server the Raspberry Pi, need to be connected to a common, local network.
-A custom router with settings configured to allow multicasting, is a perfect solution for a local network.
+For the communication to work, both the server the Raspberry Pi need to be connected to a common, local network.
+A custom router, with settings configured to allow multicasting, is a perfect solution for a local network.

-When the server and RPi is turned on, there needs to be a way for the server and the RPi to become aware of each-others IP addresses.
+When the server and RPi is turned on, there needs to be a way for the server and the RPi to become aware of each-others IP addresses to establish direct communication.

-One way to establish connection is by updating host IP addresses manually, for both the server and the RPi code.
-This is not user-friendly, especially since the MAV is going to be operated from different networks.
+One way to establish connection is by hard-coding host IP addresses for both, the server and the RPi, code.
+This is not user-friendly, especially that the MAV is expected to be operated/tested from different networks.
+Additionally, we are not skiting to the same laptop and the same Raspberry Pi for performing the communication.
+So, the IPs will alter continuously.
+To resolve this, we developed a system for allowing the server to identify the IP address of the RPi and the RPi to identify the IP address of the server.

 To determine the IP addresses, the following protocol is established:

-1. Upon booting up, the RPi initiates a UDP multicast listener, for a maximum of 60 seconds.
-The listener receives a multicast at a certain port, known to both the server and the RPi.
+1. Upon booting up, the RPi initiates a UDP multicast listener for a maximum duration of 60 seconds.
+The UDP socket receives a multicast at a certain port, known to both, the server and the RPi.
 2. When the server is launched, the server multicasts a special message, to the known port.
-The message is multicasted every 0.5 secods, until a response is received from a RPi.
-3. The server also starts a listener for acquiring the response at a specific port.
+The message is multicasted every 0.5 seconds, until a response is received from a RPi.
+The server also starts a listener for acquiring the response at a specific port.
-4. Upon receiving a multicast message from the server, the RPi saves the IP address of the server, stops the listener, and sends a response to the server's IP address for a duration of 2 seconds, to ensure that the server receives the message.
+3. Upon receiving a multicast message at the know port, the RPi saves the IP address of the anticipated server, stops the listener, and sends a response to the server's IP address, at a specific port, for a duration of 2 seconds, well to ensure the server receives a message.
-5. Upon receiving the response, the server saves the IP address and initiates video and sensor listeners.
+4. Upon receiving a response from the RPi, the server saves the IP address of the RPi and initiates asynchronous video and sensor listeners.
-6. After echoing a response for 2 seconds, the RPi initiates three background processes for transmitting video and sensor data to the MAV asynchronously.
+5. After the RPi finishes echoing the response, the RPi initiates three background processes for transmitting video and sensor data to the MAV asynchronously.
-7. Following that, the RPi also establishes a TCP connection with the server for receiving and transmitting the important bits.
+6. The RPi also establishes a TCP connection with the server for receiving and transmitting the important bits.
 At the moment TCP, is commented out because well, it seems like NodeJS net TCP is not compatible with Python socket TCP.

+This system requires that the router does not block WIFI multicast signals.
+Multicast signal is a form of broadcast signal.
+For obvious reasons, school's routers are very skeptical of broadcasts and block them.
+This means, we can only operate this from configured home network or a custom router.

 # LaTex Graphic Rules